jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

    #.
 Decide what variables and resolutions you want to have output.

-      This will be very variable depending on the person.
-I would want to output a wide range of variables and provide a wide range of plotting tools.
+     soil temperature at 10cm depth, monthly resolution (compared to daily observations but that should be ok)

    #.
 Which stages to run?
 How many years for each stage?

       :code:`-p 100 -e 2000 -s 250 -t 115 -n 85`, Potentially with the option of combining transient and scenario?
       Also consider using the restart capability to avoid running eq over and over?
+In this case we could even shorten the scenario and just run until 2025 or something.
+Plot the outputs for 2018 - 2025?

    #.
 From which stages do we need to save the output?